Caliburn-Micro/caliburn-micro.github.io/roadmap.md

 ## Intrastructure

-Also required for the long term health of the project is some investment in the general infrastrucutre that makes an open source project healthy.
-These inlucde
+Also required for the long term health of the project is some investment in the general infrastructure that makes an open source project healthy.
+These include

 - Automated CI on all commits and PR's.
 - Automated UI tests on the features projects.